nix-community/nixvim/docs/user-guide/faq.md

 ```

 This usually means one of two things:
-- The nixpkgs version is not in line with NixVim (for example nixpkgs nixos-25.11 is used with NixVim master)
+- The nixpkgs version is not in line with Nixvim (for example nixpkgs nixos-25.11 is used with Nixvim master)
-- The nixpkgs unstable version used with NixVim is not recent enough.
+- The nixpkgs unstable version used with Nixvim is not recent enough.

-When building nixvim using flakes and our ["standalone mode"][standalone], we usually recommend _not_ declaring a "follows" for `inputs.nixvim`.
+When building Nixvim using flakes and our ["standalone mode"][standalone], we usually recommend _not_ declaring a "follows" for `inputs.nixvim`.
-This is so that nixvim is built against the same nixpkgs revision we're using in our test suite.
+This is so that Nixvim is built against the same nixpkgs revision we're using in our test suite.

-If you are building nixvim using the NixOS, Home Manager, or nix-darwin modules then we advise that you keep your nixpkgs lock as close as possible to ours.
+If you are building Nixvim using the NixOS, Home Manager, or nix-darwin modules then we advise that you keep your nixpkgs lock as close as possible to ours.

 > [!TIP]
 > Once [#1784](https://github.com/nix-community/nixvim/issues/1784) is implemented, there will be alternative ways to achieve this using the module system.